dribnet/purvs/README.md

 ## Creative Coding 2: Custom Pixel

-The images above are photos of Wellington CBD algorithmically processed with a lightly modified version of the [p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
+Figured out that my mask images were far too large and that's why they weren't having an effect on the output.
+Fixed it by running the images through photoshop.
+So far I have a "painting effect" similar to what Phoebe created in one of the tutorial videos.
+The masks aren't yet affecting it - will add this functionality soon.
+So far my initial idea for my theme that I quite like is "Nature in the city" (examining how and where we can escape to nature within Wellington city, and how that can be beneficial for all sorts of reasons, mental health etc

+Currently waiting on a fix for the thumbnail & preview

+[p5.js Pointillism example](https://p5js.org/examples/image-pointillism.html).
 The masks for each photo highlight various objects.
-Replace this text with your own which explains the source of your photos, masking, and applied algorithm.